joekitch/E39BrakeModule/README.md

 # BrakeModule
 ---

+Fork of a brake module conmtroller originally made by by Killinen

+The original repo of this was designed for a now very old version of Openpilot

+This fork is designed to update the original design, and make it compatible with the latest version of open pilot software (0.9.9) and hardware (comma 3x)

-This project was created to solve the need for a MY99 BMW 540i (E39) to be able to brake using the semi-autonomous driving software OPENPILOT.
+The target vehicle is a 2003 bmw e39 540iT, to be able to brake using the semi-autonomous driving software OPENPILOT.

-This project has ended for me because, unfortunately, I no longer have the car.
-However, this was definitely fun to do.

 ---

 ### Disclaimer

-The software and hardware of this project has been done by fellow that have no knowledge of any kind on automotive, software or hardware developing stuff nor electrical engineering.
-I just like to get things done.
-So if some ever implements this, keep in mind that there is some change that the BrakeModule will behave unwantedly or will damage your cars electrical system!
-If you have better knowledge than I, please contribute on developing this.
+This has only been tested on one car, and not extensively

+Do not expect this to save your life, it's a convenience feature at best

 ---